TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

 \subsection{Noise Schedule and SNR Scaling}

-The noise schedule governs the progression of noise addition during the forward diffusion process and noise removal during the reverse process.
-It greatly impacts both training stability and sampling quality, making it one of the most critical hyperparameters in diffusion models.
-At its core, a noise schedule defines how noise is introduced as a function of timesteps and ensures that, by the final timestep, the signal is fully transformed into an isotropic Gaussian distribution.
-A widely adopted choice is the variance-preserving noise schedule, which guarantees that the variance of any latent signal $x_t$ remains bounded throughout the diffusion process.
+The noise schedule defines how noise is introduced as a function of timesteps during the diffusion process, and ensures that, by the final timestep, the data distribution is fully transformed into an isotropic Gaussian.
+A widely adopted choice is the variance-preserving noise schedule, which guarantees that the variance of any latent representation $\boldsymbol{d}_t$ remains bounded throughout the diffusion process.
 We initially define a quadratic variance-preserving noise schedule based on a total of $T=50$ timesteps and boundary values $\beta_1=10^{-4}$, $\beta_T=0.5$:

-Given this schedule, the signal-to-noise ratio (SNR) of the latent signal $x_t$ at timestep $t$ is computed as:
+Given this schedule, the signal-to-noise ratio (SNR) of the latent representation $\boldsymbol{d}_t$ at timestep $t$ is computed as:

-In contrast to the time domain, a notable property of DCT is that most signal energy is concentrated in low-frequency components, while high-frequency coefficients tend toward zero.
+In contrast to the time domain, a notable property of DCT is that most energy is concentrated in low-frequency components, while high-frequency coefficients tend toward zero.
 Consequently, during the forward diffusion process, high-frequency components are rapidly overwhelmed by noise, making it difficult for the noise predictor to learn fine-grained denoising behavior.
-This often results in degraded detail reconstruction in generated samples.
 Moreover, our global scaling of all DCT coefficients further intensifies this imbalance, suggesting that standard noise schedules designed for time-domain data are not suitable for the DCT domain.

 To address this issue, we introduce an SNR scaling factor $c$ to modulate the noise progression in diffusion.
-The modified SNR is defined as $SN{R}'(t)=c\cdot SNR(t)$.
-Substituting into \eqref{equation12}, we derive the parameters ${\bar{\gamma }}_{t}$ analogous to $\bar{l}_{t}$ for the new noise schedule:
+The modified SNR is defined as $\text{SNR}'(t)=c\cdot \text{SNR}(t)$.
+Substituting into \eqref{equation8}, we derive the parameters ${\bar{\gamma }}_{t}$ analogous to $\bar{l}_{t}$ for the new noise schedule:

-Subsequently, referring to \eqref{equation11}, we can iteratively solve the per-timestep parameters corresponding to $\beta_t$, $l_t$ to construct the complete scaled noise schedule.
+Subsequently, referring to \eqref{equation9}, we can iteratively solve the per-timestep parameters corresponding to $\beta_t$, $l_t$ to construct the complete scaled noise schedule.